The Five Heartbeats: Reception

 The film grossed approximately $8.5 million after being released in 862 theaters throughout North America.

 The film was not well received by a majority of critics.
 On Rotten Tomatoes The Five Heartbeats has an approval rating of 39%, based on reviews from 18 critics.

 Roger Ebert of the Chicago Sun-Times commented that:

 Due to the nature of the film, music montages were often used to progress the plot; critics considered this a major flaw.

 The numerous musical performances in the film were highly acclaimed.
-All Music complimented the Dells' lead singer Marvin Junior (who provided the singing voice for fictional character Eddie King Jr.) stating that he was "one of the most underrated voices in pop music."
-Tressa Thomas' performance of "We Haven't Finished Yet," in particular, was given favorable attention by critics.
+AllMusic complimented the Dells' lead singer Marvin Junior (who provided the singing voice for fictional character Eddie King Jr.), stating that he was "one of the most underrated voices in pop music".
+Tressa Thomas's performance of "We Haven't Finished Yet", in particular, was given favorable attention by critics.

-The film received an ASCAP award for Most Performed Songs in a Motion Picture for the song "Nights Like This."
+The film received an ASCAP award for Most Performed Songs in a Motion Picture for the song "Nights Like This".

 Home media

-A DVD was released for the film in 2002, a special edition was also released in 2007 for the film's 15th Anniversary which includes additional content.
+A DVD was released for the film in 2002, and a special edition was also released in 2007 for the film's 15th anniversary, including additional content.